Comparison

 The Verdict

-Microsoft Copilot is great for enhancing productivity within the Microsoft 365 ecosystem, but it is an assistant, not an autonomous operator.
+Microsoft Copilot enhances productivity within Microsoft 365.
 Custom AI agents execute full workflows end-to-end without waiting for human prompts.
+They're fundamentally different tools.

 Head to Head